Gurman-M/Personal-Website/README.md

 # Personal-Website

 This is my personal website!
-Feel free to check this out to learn more about me.
+Feel free to check this site out to learn more about me.